yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-basics/create-clusters.md

 - **Cluster Name**: Enter a name for the cluster.
 - **Region**: Choose the Region where the cluster will be located.

-If you are creating a **Paid** cluster, set the following additional options:
+If you are creating a standard (not free) cluster, set the following additional options:

 - **Fault Tolerance** determines how resilient the cluster is to node and cloud zone failures: